itscodenation/curriculum-15-16/units/10-HTML_CSS2/sessions/2-project/README.md

 ### Key Points

-* The border radius creates circles, ovals, bullet or egg shapes.
+* The border radius creates circles, ovals, bullet, or egg shapes.
-* You need to define attributes to make a <div> or border visible.
+* You need to define attributes to make a `<div>` or border visible.
 * Radial gradients radiate outward in all directions, from a central point.